open-telemetry/opentelemetry-js/packages/opentelemetry-metrics/README.md

   });
 }

-// callback without promise in case you don't need to wait for value meter.createValueObserver('cpu_core_usage', {
+// sync callback in case you don't need to wait for value meter.createValueObserver('your_metric_name', {
   description: 'Example of a async observer with callback', }, (observerResult) => {
   observerResult.observe(getRandomValue(), { core: '1' });